 Do you get me now?

-So I am here to share my formula to keeping my house organized.
+So I am here to share my formula to keep my house organized.

 A love story, really.

 I only have two kids and yet, I feel like I am running around with my head cut off on most days.

 Especially now that the two are active in sports, school activities and appointments.

 And I say “I” because the hubs is working.

 So I have to be organized or my life will eat me alive.

 Here are some ideas I use around my house to make sure I don’t drink on most afternoons.